 One of the oldest island towns in Alaska, Wrangell has been governed by four different nations – Tlingit, Russia, Britain and the United States.
-Numerous petroglyphs on the beach and moss-covered totem poles are remnants of the distant past of this area.
-Outside of the main cruise ship routes, nowadays it remains a simple fishing town.
+Numerous petroglyphs on the beach and moss-covered totem poles are living reminders of the history of this area.

 Nicknamed `Little Norway´, rarely-visited Petersburg is a thriving fishing village with a strong Norwegian heritage, scenery that will take your breath away and an abundance of marine life all around.
 Proud of their Scandinavian roots, local residents even celebrate Norwegian holidays, and the heart of the community is the Sons of Norway Hall.